Writing a Custom Vite Plugin for Asset Transformation

 });

-A common failure point is returning raw strings from transform.
-Vite throws: Error: Plugin 'my-transform' hook 'transform' returned a string instead of an object.
-The root cause is a mismatch with the modern Rollup-compatible return signature.
-Always return { code: string, map?: SourceMapInput } or null.
-Returning null signals Vite to skip transformation for the current module.
+A common failure is returning a raw string from transform.
+While load may return a string, transform expects an object: Vite (via Rollup) wants { code: string, map?: SourceMapInput } or null.
+Returning null signals Vite to skip the current module.

 import type { Plugin } from 'vite';